Pagure/pagure/doc/usage/using_doc.rst

 Example
 -------

-Pagure's documentation is kept in pagure's sources, in the `doc` folder there.
+Pagure's documentation is kept in Pagure's sources, in the `doc` folder there.
 You can see it at: `https://pagure.io/pagure/blob/master/f/doc
 <https://pagure.io/pagure/blob/master/f/doc>`_.
 This doc can be built with
 `Sphinx <http://sphinx-doc.org/>`_ to make it HTML and prettier.